jakobnunnendorf/SE_egrocery/README.md

 </ol>

 ### User and Order Information
-As grocery cart is checked out, this feature should calculate the total, ask for user's information and payment method, and execute the purchase.
+As grocery cart is checked out, this feature should calculate the total, ask for user's information and payment method, and execute the purchase.<br>
-**Front-end technologies:** CSS, React
+**Front-end technologies:** CSS, React<br>
-**Front-end technologies:** Databases (different database for user information)
+**Front-end technologies:** Databases (different database for user information)<br>

 **Flow:**
 <ol>